blakewilson/canvas-text-block/README.md

   fontFamily: "arial", // Set the font family of the text block
   fontSize: 16, // Set the font size in pixels
   lineHeight: 24, // Set the text line height in pixels
+  backgroundColor: 'transparent', // Set a background color for the text block
   weight: "normal", // Set the font weight
   overflow: false, // Should the package overflow lines that do not fit in the text block
   ellipsis: true, // If overflow is off, should the last word of the text block have an ellipsis?